frontarm/publications/james-k-nelson/articles/2018/10-17-passing-data-props-children/passing-props-to-children.md

 So which should you use?

 **My recommendation is to use render props where possible.** But you don't have to avoid `cloneElement()` completely -- its still a useful and effective tool when used in moderation.

+---

+Thanks so much for reading!
+If you've found this helpful, take a look at my complete [React fundamentals course](/courses/react-fundamentals/).
+It's packed full of live examples and exercises, and will help deepen your understanding of React's fundamentals, including:

+- elements
+- function components
+- events
+- hooks
+- class components
+- *and more*

+You can try out the [first lessons and exercises](/courses/react-fundamentals/basics/one-file-react-app/) for free -- see you there!